Demontre Hurst: Chicago Bears

 Hurst was signed by the Chicago Bears on April 28, 2013, after going undrafted in the 2013 NFL draft.

-On August 31, 2013, Hurst was released by the Bears.
-On September 4, 2013, Hurst was signed to the Bears' practice squad.
-On December 11, 2013, Hurst signed a futures contract with the Bears.
+On August 31, Hurst was released by the Bears.
+Four days later, he was re-signed to the Bears' practice squad.
+On December 30, Hurst signed a futures contract with the Bears.

 On September 8, 2014, Hurst was released by the Bears.
-On September 18, 2014, Hurst was re-signed to the Chicago Bears' 53-man roster.
-On October 12, 2014, Hurst recorded his first interception of his career, intercepting Matt Ryan in the 4th quarter.
+On September 18, he was re-signed to Chicago's 53-man roster.
+On October 12, Hurst recorded his first interception of his career, intercepting Matt Ryan in the fourth quarter of a game against the Atlanta Falcons.

 On September 19, 2015, Hurst was released by the Bears.
-On September 22, 2015, Hurst signed to the Chicago Bears' practice squad.
-On October 7, 2015, Hurst was promoted to the Bears' 53-man roster.
-On October 19, 2015, Hurst was released by the Bears.
-On October 21, 2015, Hurst was signed to the Bears' practice squad.
+Three days later, Hurst was re-signed to the Bears' practice squad.
+On October 7, Hurst was promoted to the Bears' 53-man roster.
+On October 19, Hurst was released, but was re-signed to the practice squad two days later.
 On December 12, 2015, Hurst was promoted to the Bears' 53-man roster.

-On September 3, 2016, Hurst was released by the Bears as part of the final roster cuts.
-On September 4, 2016, Hurst was signed to the practice squad the next day.
-On October 8, 2016, Hurst was promoted to the Bears' 53-man roster.
-On October 10, 2016, Hurst was released by the Bears.
-On October 12, 2016, Hurst signed to the Bears' practice squad two days later.
-On October 25, 2016, Hurst was promoted to the active roster.
-On December 11, 2016, Hurst recorded an interception, his first of the season, against the Detroit Lions.
+On September 3, 2016, Hurst was released by the Bears as part of the team's final roster cuts, but was signed to the practice squad the following day.
+On October 8, Hurst was promoted to the Bears' 53-man roster, but was released two days later.
+On October 12, Hurst again was re-signed to the Bears' practice squad two days later.
+On October 25, Hurst was promoted to the active roster.
+On December 11, Hurst recorded an interception, his first of the season, against the Detroit Lions.

 Tennessee Titans

 On April 3, 2017, Hurst signed with the Tennessee Titans.
-He was waived on September 2, 2017.
-He was re-signed by the Titans on December 22, 2017.
-He was waived on December 29, 2017.
+He was waived on September 2.
+Hurst was re-signed by the Titans on December 22.
+He was waived on December 29.

 On February 5, 2018, Hurst re-signed with the Titans.
-He was released on September 1, 2018.
+He was released by the Titans on September 1.

+Hamilton Tiger-Cats

+Hurst signed with the Hamilton Tiger-Cats of the Canadian Football League on May 10, 2019.
+He was released on June 8, 2019.